MalikenGD/DU/README.md

 # DU

 DU is a project built around scalability and modularity.
-Throughout the process I've had to refine my experience with certain subjects (Beahviour Trees, Body & Soul delegation for unit logic, Ability Systems, and more).
+Throughout the process I've had to refine my experience with certain subjects (Behaviour Trees, Body & Soul delegation for unit logic, Ability Systems, and more).
 The goal is to replicate AAA development methodoligies and systems design for creation of modular and extensible code.

 ## Getting Started